openstack-archive/git-upstream/doc/source/workflows.rst

 Importing new versions from upstream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Days passes and finally a new releases comes out.
+Time passes and finally a new releases comes out.

 .. code:: bash